VaishaliMJ/Python_and_Machine_Learning_Projects/Machine Learning/MovieRecommendation(Unsupervised)/readme.md

 #### Data Preparation: <br>
 •  Convert tmdb_5000_movies.csv and tmdb_5000_credits.csv file into data frame<br>
-•  Combine
+•  Combine both datasets<br>
-•  Select important fetaures only from both the datasets
+•  Select important fetaures only from both the datasets<br>
-•	 Clean data set,by removing spaces,Stem to reduce word count
+•	 Clean data set,by removing spaces,Stem to reduce word count<br>
-•
-•

 ####  Pre-Processing :<br>
   •	Step 1 : Used TfidfVectorizer for convertion of text data<br>
 	•	Step 2 : Used K-Means for result prediction